lizradway/strand-agents/README.md

 # Agentic Workflow: Research Assistant

 This project demonstrates an **agentic workflow** for research and fact-checking using **Strands agents**, combining both **web research** and **local file retrieval**.
 It leverages multiple specialized agents that collaborate sequentially to gather, verify, and summarize information.
-This implementation is built on top of the[multi-agent workflow example used in the Strand SDK Documentation](https://github.com/strands-agents/docs/blob/main/docs/examples/python/agents_workflows.md).
+This implementation is built on top of the [multi-agent workflow example used in the Strand SDK Documentation](https://github.com/strands-agents/docs/blob/main/docs/examples/python/agents_workflows.md).

 ---